Covering and tiling hypergraphs with tight cycles: -gadgets

 implying (i).
 Finally, for all $1 \le i \le k$, we have So $|V_i \cap (V(P') \setminus V(P_2))| = 2|E(G_2)| - X_{i, \sigma_2}$.
 Note that $X_{i, \sigma} = X_{i, \sigma_1} + X_{i, \sigma_2}$ because $\sigma_1$ and $\sigma_2$ are disjoint.
 Thus, together with \eqref{eq:gadgetlemmaaftersimpleextension}, (ii) holds. \end{proof}

-Let $K$ be a complete $(k,k)$-graph with classes $V_1, \dotsc, V_k$.
-Let $P$ be a tight path with start of type~$\sigma$ and end of type~$\pi$.
+Now we want to use the previous lemmas to find tight cycles of a given length.
+Let $P$ be a tight path with start-type~$\sigma$ and end-type~$\pi$.
 If $\pi = \sigma$, then there exists a tight cycle $C$ containing $P$ with $V(C) = V(P)$.
 Similarly if $\pi = \sigma \tau^{-r}$, then (by using~$r$ simple extensions) there exists a tight cycle $C$ on $|V(P)| + r$ vertices containing~$P$.
-In general, in order to extend $P$ into a tight cycle we use Lemma~\ref{lemma:gadgetsigma} to first extend $P$ to a path $P'$ with end of type $\sigma \tau^{- r}$ for some suitable~$r$.
-The next lemma formalizes the aforementioned construction of the tight cycle $C$ containing $P$ and gives us precise bounds on the sizes of $V_i \cap (V(C) \setminus V(P))$ in the case where $\sigma = \pi$, which will be useful during Section~\ref{section:tilings}.
+In general, in order to extend $P$ into a tight cycle we use Lemma~\ref{lemma:gadgetsigma} to first extend $P$ to a path $P'$ with end-type $\sigma \tau^{- r}$ for some suitable~$r$, using the edges of $K$ and a suitable $G$-gadget.
+The next lemma formalises the aforementioned construction of the tight cycle $C$ containing $P$ and gives us precise bounds on the sizes of $V_i \cap (V(C) \setminus V(P))$ in the case where $\sigma = \pi$, which will be useful during Section~\ref{section:tilings}.